-If I am totally honest, I do not like winter.
-But it does have some perks, like sledding, making snowmen, hot chocolate…and ice skating!
-Of course, in our family, we are actually at the rink year round since our son plays hockey.
+If I’m totally honest, I’m not a fan of winter.
+But it does have some perks, like sledding, making snowmen, snuggling under cozy warm blankets with a mug of hot cocoa…and ice skating!
+Of course, in our family, we’re actually at the rink year round since our son plays hockey.
 (Yes, a mom who hates the cold and winter sits hours a week in that exact climate…the things we do for our children.)
-This simple ice skate craft is quick to make and totally adorable when it is finished.
-It will be a great addition to your home for those long winter days, a spot of color in all of the white!
-Now, happy crafting!!!
+This simple ice skate craft for kids is perfect indoor activity for these cold winter days.

 SUPPLIES FROM THE BAG